Best Areas for Startups in Cape Town

 7. Claremont

 Claremont is the commercial heart of the Southern Suburbs.
 It offers formal office parks, access to key schools and residential areas, and modern infrastructure.
+Claremont has emerged as one of the strongest commercial locations in the southern suburbs.
+The area attracts startups that want access to talent living in suburbs such as Rondebosch, Newlands, Constantia, Kenilworth, and the Southern Peninsula.

 Why startups pick Claremont: